Brokttv/PISSA-Without-Regret/README.md

 </p>
 <br>

-We observe that the optimal LR is only **3 times** bigger than FullFT optimal LR and that accuracy increases by rank.
+We observe that the optimal LR for Pissa is only **3 times** bigger than FullFT optimal LR and that accuracy increases by rank.
 Based on LoRA results shared in previous work, we provide the following comparaison table:
    <br>